 Governance

-Learn more about the nominees below.
+Learn more about the candidates below.

 CIP is committed to being a diverse and inclusive organization and believes the planning profession must be genuinely representative of the society in which it works.
 CIP strives to reflect its membership and that of the Canadian population, and strongly encourages nominations from those who will contribute to the diversity of our leadership.
 CIP is a proud signatory of the Government of Canada’s 50-30 Challenge and offers equal volunteer opportunities to all qualified individuals without regard to race, colour, ethnicity, religion, gender, age, national origin, disability, sexual orientation, or appearance.